-By Roberta O. Roberts, Esq. of Grace for the Grind™ • June 15, 2019•Features, Advice on Passing the Bar Exam, Guest Bloggers and Profiles of Women in the Law
+By Roberta O. Roberts, Esq. of Grace for the Grind™ • June 15, 2019•Features, Bar Exam, Guest Bloggers and Profiles of Women in the Law

 Editor's Note: The views and opinions expressed in this post are those of the author and do not necessarily state or reflect those of the Ms. JD Corporation.

 Lack of confidence is one of the three most common Bar exam preparation pitfalls according to a recent Above the Law article.
 So when I heard the story of an attorney who intentionally and strategically incorporated her faith into her Bar study routine to increase her confidence in herself and her abilities, I knew I had to reach out to her!
 I am happy to share this conversational interview I had with Brandi D. Pikes, Esq. about her Bar exam study strategy, which includes tips Bar prep courses don’t teach you, and the importance of mindset and vision for Bar exam success and beyond.

 Brandi, thank you so much for taking time to answer questions for me as the June member spotlight for Grace for the Grind™ Career Mastermind!
 Let’s start off with an introductory question; where did you go to law school and what type of law do you practice?

 I graduated from Washington University School of Law.
 Before attending law school, I attended University of Mississippi where I received my M.A. in Political Science, and I am also a proud HBCU graduate — I attended Alcorn State University (B.A. in Mass Communications).